-Before you are entirely ready to publically display your website, there are a few must-configure WordPress settings.
+Before you are entirely ready to publicly display your website, there are a few must-configure WordPress settings.
 The so-called Reading settings are intended for controlling the appearance of your website.
-Considering how important this is for the impression you will leave in your visitors, it is worth it to spend a few moments to review the settings we mentioned.
+Considering how important this is for the impression you will leave at your visitors, it is worth it to spend a few moments to review the settings we mentioned.

 For a start, please log into your WordPress Admin Dashboard.
 You can do that by accessing your domain followed by "/wp-admin", i.e., "yourdomain.com/wp-admin", where "yourdomain.com" stands for your actual domain name.

 Once logged, please navigate through the left-hand side menu bar to Settings > Reading.

 Upon doing that, you will be redirected to the "Reading Settings" section, where you can start the configuration.

 Now that you are on the intended page, let's review all the settings and alter them with the intention to your individual preferences.

 The first "Your homepage displays" setting determines the structure of your home page.
 By default, WordPress shows the first "Your latest posts" option.
 Considering it is a blogging platform, this is normal, as you would want the newest content to be shown directly on your home page.
 If you select it, WordPress will display the posts that had been recently published.
 The second "A static page" option allows you to either use the default homepage of your theme or a custom one.
 This will be a great choice if you are running a business-oriented website rather than a blog, as you can configure the homepage as desired.

 The "Homepage" option will only be available in case you are utilizing a static page as a homepage.
 From the dropdown menu, you may select any available page created in your WordPress installation to be used as the Home Page of your website.

 The same applies to the "Post page" option, but instead, you need to select the general page for all your posts.